typemiguel/WalnutiQ/README.md

 problems can then be modeled using a popular object oriented programming language for understandability, experimentation, and expandability.

-  I believe the first step is to start with functions we know the neocortex has to solve and then learn the neuroscience to develop a theory it’s done.
+  I believe the first step is to start with functions we know the neocortex(75% of the human brain) has to solve and then learn the neuroscience to develop a theory of how it’s done.
 One problem the neocortex needs to solve is how to deal with noisy input.
 Numenta has open sourced an algorithm called spatial pooling that makes columns of neurons in the neocortex act as threshold detectors.
 The details of this theory solve the noisy input problem and provides a theoretical reason for